-Prospective patients considering a Breast Augmentation will, with the advice of their Plastic Surgeon, will need to choose the best implant for them.
+Prospective patients considering this surgery will, with the advice of their Plastic Surgeon, will need to choose the best implant for them.
 This often is not an easy task as there is so much information available about different Breast Implant types and sizes.
 According to verywellhealth.com 41% of Breast Revision surgeries were performed on women who had regretted their chosen implant and size.
-So, it is important for patients to honestly and thoroughly discuss their preference with a Board-Certified Plastic Surgeon in Boston during a consultation.
+So, it is important for patients to honestly and thoroughly discuss their preferences with a Board-Certified Plastic Surgeon in Boston during a consultation.

 Breast Implant types typically differentiate by the:

 - Liquid contained within the implant